 - Stitch Markers: My stitch markers are the mini safety pins we get from clothing tags.
 You can buy from Michaels- Stitch Marker, Amazon – Stitch Marker, Jo-Ann – Stitch Marker.
 Use offers for better deals.

 Quality Promise: If washed with care then the neat stitch guarantees perfection up to multiple washes.
 The wool quality might stretch upon multiple uses.

 The crocheted, handmade and made to order item is already sold.
 In case you are looking forward to purchasing the same item or in any customised form, please check out the following options.
 The colour combinations, the designs, the dimensions can alter easily based on your preference and usage.

 - Drop an email – firstname.lastname@example.org

 All the contents including photos, designs, and patterns are copyright of Knot My Designs unless otherwise stated.
 Kindly do not republish them as claiming your own.

-The patterns are free to learn and adopt, for personal consumption; however, kindly provide due credit to Knot My Designs everytime you use or share them.
+The patterns are free to learn and adapt, for personal consumption; however, please give the due credit to Knot My Designs every time you use or share them.